nickdchristian/stratum/CLI.md

 * `encryption`: Scan ONLY for default encryption...
 * `public-access`: Scan ONLY for public access blocks.
 * `acls`: Scan ONLY for Legacy ACL usage and Log...
+* `versioning`: Scan for Versioning and MFA Delete...

 #### `sto s3 security all`